Shooting suspect was on school rifle team that got NRA grant

 “If grant money is needed again to support a program that benefits 6,500 students, helps them focus on school, earn scholarships and plan for their future, then we will continue to apply for those types of grants,” he said.

-In Texas, the air rifle team at Granbury High School got nearly $9,000 in cash and $6,000 in other donations from the NRA in 2016.
-Jeff Meador, a district spokesman, said the grants have provided money for an electronic scoring system and Olympic-style air rifles.

-Meador said the school applies for the grant every year and doesn’t plan to reconsider it, saying it’s raised by the local Friends of the NRA chapter and benefits the school’s “nationally recognized air rifle team.”

-Some grants also went to elementary and middle schools.
+Some of the foundation’s grants also went to elementary and middle schools.
 The NRA produces a firearm safety program for students through third grade, known for its “Eddie Eagle” mascot.
 The program teaches children not to touch guns and to run away from them to prevent accidents.

+Arsu Noorali, a former JROTC cadet at Stoneman Douglas who participated in marksmanship training, said she hopes the program doesn’t get a bad name because Cruz was in it.

+“The program is about discipline, and family and love,” said Noorali, 19.
+“You hang out with these people, getting up at 4 a.m., and going to competitions, and they become your family.”